timjogorman/RicherEventDescription/guidelines.md

 TLINKs, like EVENTs, are marked as UNCertain when we can point to some explicit lexical or phrasal trigger that indicates some degree of uncertainty about the reality of the temporal relation.
-These TLINKs are presented with a sort of tacit claim that they're \textit{probably real (unlike hypotheticals, which are explicitly irrealis), but where the author is unsure.
+These TLINKs are presented with a sort of tacit claim that they're probably real (unlike hypotheticals, which are explicitly irrealis), but where the author is unsure.